MrThearMan/drf-pipeline-views/docs/misc.md

 client is asking for.
 Use the `LANGUAGES` setting in django to define supported languages.
 Used language is determined from 1. a `lang` query parameter, or 2. `request.LANGUAGE_CODE` fetched from Accept-Language header
 (requires [LocaleMiddleware](https://docs.djangoproject.com/en/3.1/ref/middleware/#django.middleware.locale.LocaleMiddleware)).
-Failing that, the tranlation falls back to English (i.e. no translation), or to the first language in the `LANGUAGES` setting if English is not an option.
+Failing that, the tranlation falls back to the currently active language.

 ## Run in a thread